-Located between Penguin and Ulverstone on Tasmania’s north coast, Goat Island which you can walk to at low tide, is part of the heritage listed Three sisters – Goat Island Nature Reserve and as such there are no dogs allowed which meant Chika had to sit this one out.
+Goat Island is located between the towns Penguin and Ulverstone on Tasmania’s north coast.
+Goat Island is part of the heritage listed Three sisters, Goat Island Nature Reserve.
+Access to the island is by walking out to it at low tide which we did and spent some time exploring the island.
+Dogs are not allowed so our dog Chika had to sit this one out.

-We found it to be a great place to spend a couple of hours.
-Whether it’s fishing or as we did fossicking around the island.
+We found Goat Island to be a great place to spend a couple of hours.
+Whether it’s fishing or as we did walking, exploring the island.
 On the far side of the island we found a great rock pool ideal for a dip.
 Locals have since informed us the rock pool is known as the “Fish Trap” and is worth throwing a line in.

 Despite the islands ruggedness, with a bit of care and common sense it’s a relatively easy climb to the top of or around the island.

 Like so many places along the north coast Goat Island is home to a breeding colony of Fairy (Little) Penguins which is worth keeping in mind as you explore the island.
 Goat Island easily overlooked but definitely worth checking out if the tide’s right.